oze4/workerpoolxt/readme.md

 	})

 	wp.SubmitXT(workerpoolxt.Job{ // Or if you encounter an error within the code in your job
-		Name: "Job 3 will fail",
+		Name: "Job 3 will encounter an error",
 		Task: func() workerpoolxt.Response {
 			err := fmt.Errorf("ErrorPretendException : something failed")
 			if err != nil {